sdelquin/memproc/README.md

 │ --show-total        -t               Show total used memory.                                                                               │
 │ --units             -u      TEXT     Memory units (k:KB, m:MB, g:GB). [default: m]                                                         │
 │ --num-processes     -n      INTEGER  Limit the number of processes shown. [default: 0]                                                     │
-│ --group                              Group process by description.                                                                         │
+│ --grouped                            Group process by description.                                                                         │
 │ --greater-than      -g      FLOAT    Show processes with used memory greater than this value. [default: 0]                                 │
 │ --lower-than        -l      FLOAT    Show processes with used memory lower than this value. [default: 17179869184]                         │
 │ --find-description  -f      TEXT     Find processes with text by the chosen description criteria.                                          │